waqarabbas123/React-Netflix-Clone/README.md

+In thus repository
-Using the react js i can make clone website this is my first website of react js .
+Using the react js i can make a clone website of netflix